 Course Code Course Name Synopsis MGHG 1524 GIS Project Management This course presents the principles, methods and techniques, and practices of project management to be applied to Geographic Information System (GIS) projects.
 The aim of this course is to provide students with a practical understanding of basic project management techniques and to enable them to use the knowledge and skills to solve varieties of GIS problems.
 To meet this aim, the course features a phased approach and extensive use of project management software.
 In order to increase the effectiveness of students learning, they are encouraged to plan and initiate a GIS project for their group project assignment.
 MGHG 1544 GIS Application Development This is one of the core courses designed to provide a more detailed knowledge about GIS software especially those that are commonly used by the GIS community.
 Students are also exposed with more hands-on exercises using the software.
-The outline of the course is as below: GIS software in the market: Focus on ESRI products, MapInfo and Geomedia Supported Data Model/ Structures: Vector, Tesselation (Raster); Topological, Non topological Adopted database concepts: georelational, object-oriented Software functions: Input, Storage & Management, Manipulation & Analysis, Output Integration with external software: packages - DBMS, modeling, mapping, statistical Development & Enhancement: C++, Avenue, VBA, other programming languages Supported platforms: OS, platform GIS Software - ESRI Products (ArcView, ArcInfo, ArcGIS, ArcPad, Model Builder, What-If) GIS Software - MapInfo GIS Software - Geomedia
+The outline of the course is as below: GIS software in the market: focus on ESRI products, MapInfo and Geomedia Free and Open Source for GIS (FOSS4G) products: QGIS, gvSIG, MapServer, GDAL/OGR, PostGIS, etc. Supported Data Model/Structures: Vector, Tessellation (Raster); Topological, Non topological Adopted database concepts: georelational, object-oriented Software functions: Input, Storage &amp; Management, Manipulation &amp; Analysis, Output Integration with external software: packages - DBMS, modeling, mapping, statistical Development &amp; Enhancement: C++, Visual Basic, Python, other programming languages